Boskey/tce-dev-guide/workshop/content/exercises/01-deploy-modern-apps.md

 kubectl cluster-info
 ```

-Currently, there are no many applications deployed.
+Currently, there are not many applications deployed.
 Let's take a look at the current application running.

 You can wither look at the running applications using `Kubectl` CLI or check the `Console` tab on the right hand side to view Applications